 As many care home residents have either visual or hearing impairments, a sensory garden can and should be designed to stimulate the whole range of human senses.
-Carefully laid out benches, plants, walk ways and fountains provide a perfect setting within which to relax and enjoy the visual and audible ambience.
-Residents, family, friends are all able to reap the health benefits associated with sunshine and fresh air whilst benefiting from the added sensory stimulation.
-Sensory gardens can serve many functions, and can be designed for socialising, healing and horticultural therapy.
+Carefully laid out benches, plants, walkways, and fountains provide a perfect setting within which to relax and enjoy the visual and audible ambiance.
+Residents, family, friends are all able to reap the health benefits associated with sunshine and fresh air whilst also benefiting from the added sensory stimulation.
+Sensory gardens can serve many functions and can be designed for socializing, healing, and horticultural therapy.

 The unique element of a sound garden is that it is not just a green space but also a therapeutic, interactive tool.
-Imagine sculptures and musical instruments placed alongside winding wheelchair friendly paths which engage residents in activities that create soothing sounds, encourage self-expression, improve cognitive skills, support social interactions and motivate residents to going outdoors to enjoy the open air.
+Imagine sculptures and musical instruments placed alongside winding wheelchair-friendly paths that engage residents in activities that create soothing sounds, encourage self-expression, improve cognitive skills, support social interactions and motivate residents to go outdoors to enjoy the open air.

 Providing musical activities outdoors is a wonderful idea to be borne in mind when designing such areas and to hopefully encourage more outdoor living and greater physical activity.